max-kuk/max-kuk.github.io/content/homepage/about.md

 ## Research Interests

-My research centers on computer vision with a specialization in hyperspectral imaging.
+My research focuses on computer vision with a specialization in hyperspectral imaging.
 Specifically, I am interested in various aspects of classification, anomaly detection, and morphological networks for hyperspectral and multispectral imaging.